cjbuquis/Caraga-Tourist-Spots-Interactive-Map-Portal-CTSIMP-/Gform-Survey.md

      - Route planning and map integration
      - Other (please specify)

-7. **Would you be willing to register on a platform that offers personalized recommendations and updates about tourist spots in Caraga?**
-   - Options: Yes, Maybe, No

-8. **What challenges do you commonly face when planning a trip to a new destination in Caraga?**
+7. **What challenges do you commonly face when planning a trip to a new destination in Caraga?**
    - Open-ended: Please describe any difficulties regarding navigation, information accuracy, or accessibility.

-9. **How likely are you to use an interactive portal that provides comprehensive details and 360° virtual tours of Caraga’s tourist spots?**
+8. **How likely are you to use an interactive portal that provides comprehensive details and 360° virtual tours of Caraga’s tourist spots?**
    - Options: Very Likely, Likely, Neutral, Unlikely, Very Unlikely